JernejPuc/sidegame-py/README.md

 - Implement a fused AI client-server that can run several match sessions in lockstep (synchronous) mode.

-#### Security
-- Add options for the server to update and search through a list of allowed and blocked IPs.

 #### Matchmaking
 - Add options for the client to update and search through a list of known server IPs.
-- Add "kick player" admin command to disconnect them, clear their node, and place their address on a temporary blacklist.

 #### Data extraction
 - Add option to produce segmentation maps for every frame.